FabiMur/rusty-renderer/README.md

 - Texturing support (image textures, checker, solid color)
 - Cornell Box scene setup
 - Camera with depth of field and antialiasing
+- Antialiasing for smooth images
+- Path tracing for realistic global illumination
 - Multi-threaded rendering using Rayon
 - Easily extensible architecture for adding new primitives and materials